gelinasj/sodoku-solver/README.md

 ## How do I use this incredible tool?

 1. Clone the repository
-2. Updat the `UnsolvedGame.txt` file with your unsolved game
+2. Update the `UnsolvedGame.txt` file with your uncompleted Sudoku game
-    * Note: Empty spaces must be represented by the '\_' character
+    * Note: Empty cells must be represented by the '\_' character
 3. Run `cabal build; cabal run`
     * Note: You may need to download cabal if not yet installed
 4. Check out the solution in the generated `SolvedGame.txt` file